Aug 6, 2017

 “You are the ones who can bring back balance to the world.”

-“Look, buddy, that sounds like Star Wars BS.
-Start explaining fast.”
+“Look, buddy, that sounds like some Star Wars story, so you better start explaining fast.”
 At this point, I nervously glance around me.
 I’d been so focused on the people inside that I’d forgotten all that yelling could have drawn casualties.
 Do I see any?

 The answer to your question is: No but

 Nothing, but I do hear some bumping like something hitting one of the parked cars on the other side of the building.
 I need this guy to talk fast.